topkecleon/otouto/README.md

 * * *

-##Support
-Do not attempt to contact any developer privately for support.
-You will be blocked and likely reported.

-For support for otouto and bots in general, join my Bot Development group.
-Follow [this link](http://telegram.me/mokubot?start=glist) and follow the Bot Development link.

-* * *

 ##Development
 Everybody is free to contribute to otouto.
 Here I will explain various things that are important to know about the plugin system.